byn9826/Thousanday-React/README.md

 # React-Thousanday
-A list of React UI components, will update step by step.
+A list of reusable React UI components, will update weekly.

 Install